 She enjoys making the classroom a life-learning experience, meeting students’ personal language learning needs, and explaining grammar (whenever necessary) in simple fashion.

-She immediately connected with FLC through the mutual embrace of Nelson Mandela’s statement: “If you talk to a man in a language he understands, that goes to his head.
+She immediately connected with Freestyle through the mutual embrace of Nelson Mandela’s statement: “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his language, that goes to his heart.”
-And as a unique team member of FLC’s ‘Language at Work’ program looks forward to connecting ESL and Spanish learners!
+And as a unique team member of Freestyle’s ‘Language at Work’ program looks forward to connecting ESL and Spanish learners!